Isham G. Harris: Governor of Tennessee

-In 1857, Tennessee's Democratic governor, Andrew Johnson, was seriously injured in a train accident and was unable to run for reelection.
+In 1857, Tennessee's Democratic Governor Andrew Johnson was seriously injured in a train accident and was unable to run for reelection.
 Harris was nominated as his replacement and embarked on a campaign that included a series of debates with his opponent, Robert H. Hatton.
-With sectional strife in Congress fueling both campaigns, these debates were often heated, and fights frequently broke out among spectators (and in one instance, between Harris and Hatton).
+With sectional strife in Congress fueling both campaigns, these debates were often heated, and fights frequently broke out among spectators (and in one instance between Harris and Hatton).
 Hatton was unable to distance himself from northern abolitionists, and Harris won the election by a vote of 71,178 to 59,807.

 Harris's victory was not only the death knell for the state's Know Nothings, who had briefly risen to prominence following the collapse of the national Whig Party, but also represented a shift in Tennessee politics toward the Democratic Party.
 During the previous two decades, Whigs and Democrats had been evenly matched statewide, with Whigs controlling East Tennessee, Democrats controlling Middle Tennessee, and the two parties evenly split in West Tennessee.
 The nationwide debate over the Kansas–Nebraska Act and the Dred Scott case pushed the issue of slavery to the forefront in the mid-1850s, and the balance in West Tennessee was tipped in favor of the Democrats.
 Harris's 11,000 vote victory was relatively large, considering his predecessor, Johnson, had won by just over 2,000 votes in both 1853 and 1855.

 In 1859, Harris ran for reelection against John Netherland, who had been nominated by a hodge-podge group of ex-Whigs, ex-Know Nothings, and disgruntled Democrats, known as the Opposition Party.
-Harris again campaigned on fears of northern domination, while Netherland argued that the U.S. Constitution provided the best protection for Southern rights, and thus it was in the state's interest to remain in the Union.
+Harris again campaigned on fears of northern domination, while Netherland argued that the U.S. Constitution provided the best protection for the continuation of slavery and thus it was in the state's interest to remain in the Union.
 On election day, Harris prevailed by over 8,000 votes.
 The Opposition Party, however, showed its strength by capturing 7 of the state's 10 congressional seats.